theotchlx/MetaCortex-cadavre-exquis/technical_doc.md

 ## 1. Loading OpenStack environment variables

 You need:
-* To have completed the previous step
+* To have completed the previous step NOOOOOOOTTTTTTTTTTTT

 The following steps will allow you to define the OpenStack environment variables to authenticate with the OpenStack API; as seen in [the official documentation](https://help.ovhcloud.com/csm/en-public-cloud-compute-set-openstack-environment-variables?id=kb_article_view&sysparm_article=KB0050920).